-• An minimalAcceptedSelection integer, which specifies how many accepted moves should have be evaluated during each step.
-By default it is positive infinity, so all accepted moves are evaluated at every step.
+• An acceptedCountLimit integer, which specifies how many accepted moves should be evaluated during each step.
+By default, all accepted moves are evaluated at every step.

 '''

 <forager>

-<minimalAcceptedSelection>1000</minimalAcceptedSelection>
+<acceptedCountLimit>1000</acceptedCountLimit>

 </forager>

 '''

-Unlike the n queens problem, real world problems require the use of subset selection.
-Start from an minimalAcceptedSelection that takes a step in less then 2 seconds.
+Unlike the n queens problem, real world problems require the use of acceptedCountLimit.
+Start from an acceptedCountLimit that takes a step in less then 2 seconds.
 Turn on INFO logging to see the step times.
 Use the Benchmarker to tweak the value.

-With a low minimalAcceptedSelection it is recommended to avoid using selectionOrder SHUFFLED because the shuffling generates a random number for every element in the selector, taking up a lot of time, but only a few are actually selected.
+With a low acceptedCountLimit it is recommended to avoid using selectionOrder SHUFFLED because the shuffling generates a random number for every element in the selector, taking up a lot of time, but only a few are actually selected.